astronomer/docs/astro/astro-support.md

 If you're experiencing an issue or have a question that requires Astronomer expertise, use one of the following methods to contact Astronomer support:

-- Submit a support request in the [Cloud UI](https://cloud.astronomer.io/open-support-request).
+- Submit a support request in the [Astro UI](https://cloud.astronomer.io/open-support-request).
 - Submit a support request on the [Astronomer support portal](https://support.astronomer.io/hc/en-us).
 - Send an email to [support@astronomer.io](mailto:support@astronomer.io).
 - Call +1 (831) 777-2768.

 ## Best practices for support request submissions

-The following are the best practices for submitting support requests in the Cloud UI or the Astronomer support portal:
+The following are the best practices for submitting support requests in the Astro UI or the Astronomer support portal:

 ### Always indicate priority